ecmaliariti-christina/Assignment-1/README.md

 # This is a depository for Assignment-1.
 It contains a table with two collumns, one for author name and one for book title.
+## I created this depository in an excel sheet.
 |   NAME      |            TITLE                       |
 --------------|----------------------------------------|
 | JANE AUSTEN |    SENSE AND SENSIBILITY               |